 The European Commission did a regulatory fitness and performance check (REFIT) on the EU legislation on pesticides and pesticides residues.
-The evaluation process consisted of different steps, such as a roadmap, an external study, as well as a consultation strategy with an online public consultation, focus groups, in-depth interview, case studies etc. in order to collect data and information.
-The European Commission adopted the final report, which outlines the main findings, on May 20, 2020 concluding the REFIT of the EU pesticide legislation.
+The evaluation process consisted of different steps, such as a roadmap, an external study, as well as a consultation strategy with an online public consultation, focus groups, in-depth interviews, and case studies to collect data and information.
+The European Commission adopted the final report, which outlines the main findings, on May 20, 2020, concluding the REFIT of the EU pesticide legislation.